cloudspikes-inc/aws-cloud-devops-training/recordings/training-recording-notes.md

 _AWS Cloud DevOps Training - CloudSpikes - June 2023-20230622 0227-1 Day #13_

 Desc:
-The session we had yesterday on AWS CloudWatch Alarms to track the total amount spent on AWS Cloud Infra & get notified via AWS SNS when the threshold amount is exceeded.
+The session we had on AWS CloudWatch Alarms to track the total amount spent on AWS Cloud Infra & get notified via AWS SNS when the threshold amount is exceeded.